Guardian Scholars Program

 Los Angeles County Independent Living Program (ILP) coordination occurs on-site and remotely.
 This allows ILP-eligible students to access financial resources without missing classes to meet with a social worker.

-A three-day retreat at Pali Institute in Running Springs, CA. The Guardian Scholar programs from Cal State LA, CSULB, Cal Poly Pomona, CSUDH, Rio Hondo, and LACC come together as a community to develop connections, enhance life skills, such as wellness, financial literacy, and self-efficacy, and recharge their mind by connecting with nature and fellow students who share similarities throughout their life journey.
+A three-day retreat at Pali Institute in Running Springs, CA. The Guardian Scholar programs from Cal State LA, CSULB, CSUF, CSUDH, Rio Hondo, and LACC come together as a community to develop connections, enhance life skills, such as wellness, financial literacy, and self-efficacy, and recharge their mind by connecting with nature and fellow students who share similarities throughout their life journey.

 Become a Guardian Scholar